-Sensor Type: Sounder.
-Preferred: Make, Model, Position, Draft, DraftUncrt.
-Suggested: Frequency, PulseLength populated.
-If "False", no information about how sound speed was applied has been recorded.
-Position Offsets Documented This field describes whether the final vessel position (longitude and latitude) has been corrected for the lateral and longitudinal offsets between the GNSS receiver and the transducer ("True"), or if they were not ("False").
-If "True", the position element of the sensor description field in Table 3 should be populated.
+Data Field Description Example Position Offsets Documented This field describes whether the final vessel position (longitude and latitude) has been corrected for the lateral and longitudinal offsets between the GNSS receiver and the transducer ("True"), or if they were not ("False").
+If "True", the position element of the sensor description field in this table should be populated.
 False Data Processed Raw data, without tidal corrections or additional processing, are preferable as a contribution to the DCDB.
-This field allows the data contributor to state whether the data has been processed or corrected ('True') or not ('False').
-If 'True', it is strongly recommended that detailed information be captured in optional metadata fields as outlined in section 3.3.4.
-If 'False', information in section 3.3.4 is not needed.
-True Contributor comments If the contributor believes there were any problems or events that may have degraded the quality of the position or depth measurements, they can enter that information in this free-text field.
+This field allows the data contributor to state whether the data has been processed or corrected ("True") or not ("False").
+If "True", it is strongly recommended that detailed information be captured in optional metadata fields as outlined in Section 3.3.4.
+If "False", information in Section 3.3.4 is not needed.
+True Contributor comments If the contributor believes there were any problems or events that may have degraded the quality of the position or depth measurements, they can enter that information in this freetext field.
 On 2022-03-08, at 20:30 UTC, the echo sounder lost bottom tracking after the vessel crossed another vessel's wake.